 Because of the material design, it tends to repel less sweat, which makes cleaning it more of a challenge.

-7 - RunfastMax Pro Weighted Vest
+7 - RunfastMax Pro Weighted Vest (Most Durable)

 Even with the higher weight limit, you’ll find that the straps are wide enough to properly distribute the pressure.